utaramas/oyenlover/_posts/2023-02-24-underwater-restaurants-in-the-maldives.markdown

 The resort has an underwater restaurant called H2O.
 It is the only restaurant in the world that offers a 360-degree view of the ocean during lunch.

 There are also excellent panoramas that allow you to fully appreciate this environment.
-The restaurant's menu includes seafood such as fish tartare and fried plantains and lobster tartar.
+The restaurant's menu includes seafood such as fish tartare, lobster tartare and fried plantains.

 ## Finale